Global existence of a nonlinear wave equation arising from Nordstr\"om's theory of gravitation: Mathematical Preliminaries

-We recall that the known properties in Sobolev spaces, defined over $\setR^n$, as for example multiplication, embedding and Moser type estimates, hold also for Sobolev spaces defined over the torus $\setT^n$, see e.g.~\cite[Chap.~13]{taylor97c }.
+We recall that the known properties in Sobolev spaces, defined over $\setR^n$ such as multiplication, embedding and Moser type estimates, hold also for Sobolev spaces defined over the torus $\setT^n$, see e.g.~\cite[Chap.~13]{taylor97c }.